cannydee/Business-Process-Modelling/README.md

 A brief explanation of what BPM is; Business process modelling is the activity of representing processes of an enterprise, so that the current business processes may be analyzed, improved, and automated.
 The goal of this project was to develop a process map of how the mobile app will flow.

 One of the key importance of a business analyst is to help improve the operations of a business.
 After creating a mind map to highlight some of her business problems, it was identified that the order and purchase process needed to be improved as the previous process was slow and led to the loss of customers.
+The goal of this project was to create a mind map of solutions to the problems identified within the business.

 I created the BPM using the Bizagi modeller, a software for business process automation on a low-code development platform.
 The order process developed is to be carried out in two stages; the Account creation for the bagsbycanny app and the order placement.
 The process would be executed by three parties; the first-time buyers, existing customers and the purchasing department which is in charge of handling, processing and dispatching of orders.